Table of Contents

 Cause

-This error usually indicates there is a problem loading the module DAO360.DLL due to modification of the registry or other system change, or the file MagMedSub.mdb in the inis folder of your Payroll System installation is missing, or has been corrupted
+This error usually indicates there is a problem loading a .dll module due to in incorrect initial installation, or the file MagMedSub.mdb in the inis folder of your Payroll System installation is missing, or has been corrupted.

 This error may also occur alongside Error 3265 and Error 48